Thilaksha1/praiseme/README.md

 praiseme
 ========

-The goal of praiseme is to delievr some loevly praise.
+The goal of praiseme is to deliver some lovely praise.

 Installation
 ------------